backprop-ai/backprop/docs/source/Models.rst

 See an example how to implement a generic model for a task.

-See the generic models reference in :ref:`kiri-models`.
+See the generic models reference in :ref:`backprop-models`.

 Custom Models
 -------------